Arnotronix75/Brainf-k-Interpreter/README.md

 pip install sys #even tho i think its included by default

 pip install time #even tho i think its included by default

+i dont think i have to tell you that you need to have a python interpreter installed. you can install it from the official python website (python.org) but pls check the install pip box in the installer